anhquan99/markdown/Clean code/Clean Architecture.md

 ![[Pasted image 20220814154441.png]]
 ![[Pasted image 20220814160153.png]]
 ![[Pasted image 20220814160214.png]]
-- The entities and use cases layer should be vertical sliding
+- The entities and use cases layer should be vertical slice
-- The controllers and external interfaces should be horizontal sliding
+- The controllers and external interfaces should be horizontal slice
 - The entities can refered as domain
 ### Benefits of Clean Architecture
 - Framework independent